API Reference

 Settings(password='*******')

-typed_settings.cls_attrs.combine(name: str, base_cls: Type[AttrsInstance], nested: Dict[str, AttrsInstance]) Type[AttrsInstance][source]#
+typed_settings.cls_attrs.combine(name: str, base_cls: type[AttrsInstance], nested: dict[str, AttrsInstance]) type[AttrsInstance][source]

 Create a new class called name based on base_class with additional attributes for nested classes.